-Estimated dates for onset and cessation of sampling are provided per site in APPENDIX D. These dates are based on the average timing of green-up and senescence for each site over the last decade based on satellite data.
+Ground beetles should be sampled during the growing season when biological activity is highest and when minimum temperatures are above 4 °C. Estimated dates for onset and cessation of sampling are provided per site in APPENDIX D. These dates are based on the average timing of green-up and senescence for each site over the last decade.
+Field staff at each site will initiate and conclude sampling based on the dates listed in APPENDIX D.